syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## ExportToPdfGrid

-You can also export the data to PDF by using the `DataGridPdfExportingController.ExportToPdfGrid` method by passing the SfDataGrid as an argument.
+To export the data to PDF, you can also use the `DataGridPdfExportingController.ExportToPdfGrid` method, which requires passing the SfDataGrid as an argument.

 {% tabs %}
 {% highlight c# %}